Ashkan-Yaldaie/thesis/documents/Thesis.md

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/motion-sensor-receiver.jpg">
 Figure 12: Wiring diagram for the wireless motion detector's receiver

-To test the wireless motion sensor, the following Python script is used:
+The next step is to test the wireless motion sensor and in order to do that the following Python script is executed:

 ``` python
 import RPi.GPIO as GPIO